VILLASframework/documentation/docs/node/guides/lab10.md

 # Lab 10: The daemon

 During the previous labs, we use the `villas pipe`, `villas hook` and `villas signal` tools connect simulators and process the exchanged simulation data.
 This approach is handy for small tests, development and training.
-However, more complex scenaries are unmanagable with this approach.
+However, more complex scenarios are unmanagable with this approach.

 In this lab we introduce the VILLASnode daemon `villas node` which provides an easier way to setup complex scenarios.
 In addition, `villas node` benefits from lower latencies because we omit the standard input / output streams and the conversion of the samples in a human readable / line-based representation.